dovydasjaru/DNN-translator/README.md

 # DNN-translator
+This project is a Deep Neural Networks translator.
+This project mainly works with Deep Neural Networks from Computer Vision like object detection, object recognition or object segmentation models.
+If a model has labels that are mapped to model output this project should be able to translate the labels to a different language.
 ## Instalation
 ### Requirements
 Python version 3.7 or better.
 Recomended is 3.7 since the project was tested with it.